ImTemporaryHere/Superheros/README.md

         images: list of image files for gallery, max number 10,

+##put /api/superheroes/:superHeroId

+endpoint for updating superHero, expects JSON Body with text fields to be changed

 ##delete /api/superheroes/:superHeroId

 endpoint for removing superHero and all its images